peakmediation/Peak-Mediation-Android-SDK/README.md

 7. Using async ad requests

-        PeakAsyncAdRequestListener asyncAdRequestListener = new PeakAsyncAdRequestListener() {
+        PeakAsyncInterstitialAdRequestListener asyncInterstitialAdRequestListener = new PeakAsyncInterstitialAdRequest.AsyncAdRequestListener() {
             @Override
             public void onAdReady(String adZoneId) {
                 //Show the ad with adZoneId